AdamusBG/CV/README.md

 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

+#### Self-led programming learning (May 2020 to September 2020)

+Completed the 14-week Java Programming MOOC course offered by the University of Helsinki.
+Used Udemy and codewars to learn Python & HTML/CSS.

 #### University of Nottingham (August 2014 to May 2017)

 First class degree in BSc (Hons) Genetics

 Notable work:
 - For my final year project, titled "An investigation into phenotypic trait variation in Fission yeast, *Schizosaccharomyces pombe*", I carried out 6 months of lab work aimed at designing robust methodologies to assess the magnitude of difference of phenotypic trait variation in the little studied Fission yeast.
 I was awarded a First class mark for my 8000 word write up of this project.
-- Bioinformatics module - examining and manipulating large genetic expression datasets (>70,000 data points) using R and excel software.
+- Bioinformatics module - examining and manipulating large genetic expression datasets (>70,000 data points) using R and Excel software.
 - After extracurricular studying, I wrote a paper on the genetic approaches to xenotransplantation (First Class achieved).
 - Experimental design and analysis modules - designing and carrying out scientific experiments.